risitt/kissStepper/API Documentation.md

 void loop(void)
 {
     ...
-    motor.prepareMove(3200); // tell the motor to move 3200 units forwards while (motor.move() != STATE_STOPPED); // loop move() until the motor has finished moving
+    motor.prepareMove(3200); // tell the motor to move to position 3200 while (motor.move() != STATE_STOPPED); // loop move() until the motor has finished moving
     ...
 }